 Get additional information, including course listings and class descriptions.

 Economics courses at ECC count toward a social science general education requirement; however, a four-year degree in economics will give you a deeper understanding of consumer and producer behavior, conduct research, collect and analyze data, monitor trends, and develop forecasts related to the economy.
 Browse the ECC Career Coach Website for relevant data on wages, employment, and education needed to for a career in economics, finance, business, or another field.

 Planning to Transfer

-Learn more about earning a Bachelor’s degree, earning summer credits for transfer or dual admissions with a university by visiting University Transfer & Partnerships.
+Learn more about earning a Bachelor’s degree, earning summer credits for transfer, or dual admissions with a university by making an appointment with an academic advisor.

 Learn more about the Economics department at ECC!